Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/03-communicating-data.md

 > collective communication functions are designed to do.
 This is an inefficient way to share data.
 The collective
 > routines in MPI have multiple tricks and optimizations up their sleeves, resulting in communication overheads much
 > lower than the equivalent point-to-point approach.
 One other advantage is that collective communication often requires
 > less code to achieve the same thing, which is always a win.
-It is there almost always better to use collective
+It is almost always better to use collective
 > operations where you can.
 >
 {: .callout}